AI-SKILLS

 Specializations

-• Introduction of Computational Essays as an assessment format to evaluate practical application competencies
+- Introduction of Computational Essays as an assessment format to evaluate practical AI applications

-• Integration of AI didactics with competence-oriented higher education didactics and agile IT infrastructure
+- Integration of competence-oriented didactics with AI research methods and agile advancement of IT infrastructure

-• Promotion of sustainability through continuous evaluation and institutionalization of measures
+- Promotion of sustainability and effectiveness through continuous evaluation and networking with central university institutions (bologna.lab, CMS)

 Keywords